planetfederal/workshops/workshops/suiteintro/doc/source/postgis/createdb.rst

 Create a database
 -----------------

 PostgreSQL has the notion of a **template database** that can be used to initialize a new database.
-When the OpenGeo Suite was installed, a spatially-enabled database called ``template_postgis`` was created in PostGIS.
+When OpenGeo Suite was installed, a spatially-enabled database called ``template_postgis`` was created in PostGIS.
 If we use ``template_postgis`` as a template when creating our new database, the new database will be spatially enabled.

-.. warning:: Please don't click on the ``template_postgis`` database in pgAdmin.
+.. warning:: Don't click on the ``template_postgis`` database in pgAdmin right now.
 You'll see why later, but trust us.

 #.
 Click/open the :guilabel:`Databases` tree and have a look at the available databases.
-The ``postgres`` database is the user database for the default ``postgres`` user and is not interesting to us here.
-The ``template_postgis`` database is what we are going to use to create spatial databases.

 #.
 Right-click the :guilabel:`Databases` item and select :guilabel:`New Database`.

    .. figure:: img/pgadmin_newdb.png
-      :align: center

-      *Creating a new database*
+      Creating a new database

 #.
 Fill in the **New Database** form as shown below and click :guilabel:`OK`.

+   Properties tab:

    .. list-table::